-- Both parents can register the birth together. - Either parent can bring a form signed by the father and correctly witnessed.
-This form (Statutory Declaration) can be obtained from your local registrar's office. - Either parent can show a copy of a court order naming the father, e.g. access, maintenance or guardianship.
+- Both parents can register the birth together. - The mother can complete a declaration form naming the father (Form CRA 1) and bring it along with a declaration by the child's father (Form CRA 3) acknowledging that he is the father of the child.
+The declaration must be correctly witnessed.
+The mother then completes the register. - Alternatively, the father can complete a declaration form acknowledging that he is the father of the child (Form CRA 2) and bring it to the Registrar's Office.
+He must also bring with him a declaration by the mother, correctly witnessed, naming him as the father (Form CRA 4).
+Note that all these forms are only available in the Birth Registration Office and not online. - Either parent can show a copy of a court order naming the father, e.g. access, maintenance or guardianship.
 You do not need the consent of the other parent but he/she will be informed.
 The consent of both parents is required to change the child's surname.